matt-kay/matt-kay/README.md

 - 👋 Hi, I’m @matt-kay
 - 👀 I’m interested in Software engineering, Mobile development, Mechatronics
-- 🌱 I’m currently learning kotlin, flutter
+- 🌱 I’m currently learning machine learning and computer vision
-- 💞️ I’m looking to collaborate on mobile development
+- 💞️ I’m looking to collaborate on mobile and web development
 - 📫 How to reach me kayodematthew56@gmail.com

 <!---